Manaswinikanimireddy/Face-Detection/README.md

 # Face-Detection

-This Project is developed using Machine Learning using Python.
+This Project is developed by Machine Learning using Python.
 This helps in detecting faces in digital images, videos.
+#dlib
+#opencv